ycm-core/YouCompleteMe/README.md

 provided on a best-effort basis and may not work for you.
 OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have Vim 7.3.598 with python2 or python3 support.
+Make sure you have Vim 7.3.598 with Python 2 or Python 3 support.

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.